 App Switcher in Multitasking:

-For make exit of the split view then you have to drag any of the apps to occupy the complete screen and then you have to pull down from the top of the display screen and then to access the new lock, Multitasking or notification center.
+To make an exit of the split view then you have to drag any of the apps to occupy the complete screen and then you have to pull down from the top of the display screen and then to access the new lock, Multitasking or notification center.

 You can even drag many of the apps together and for that tap on the first app and a then gentle tap on the other apps you want to drag and even choose multiple apps and enjoy them together.

-Using Home button: Double tap on the home button, To see the App Switcher screen.
+Using the Home button: Double-tap on the home button, To see the App Switcher screen.